-Additional support documents, such as sales brochures, should be included with each copy unless otherwise specified.
+Additional support documents, such as sales brochures, may be included with each copy unless otherwise specified.

+Section IIC

-Section IIC Proposal Content
+Proposal Content

-- 1. Cover Sheet This form is to be used as your proposal Cover Sheet.
-See Cover Sheet - Attachment A - 2.
-Project Team Provide an organizational chart that clearly delineates responsibility, authority, and chain of command within the organization.
-Provide resume(s) of the key project individual(s). - 3.
-Management ApproachDescribe how your organization manages projects including planning, implementation, monitoring and control, completion of deliverables and project closeout. - 4.
-Respondent's Capabilities Please furnish such information and references that will help the District assess your organization's reputation within the management consulting industry.
-Specifically, furnish the following required information: - a) Organization.
-Provide description of legal organization stating whether it is an individual proprietorship, partnership, corporation, or subsidiary of any other corporation. - b) History of Service.
+- 1. Cover Sheet

+- This form is to be used as your proposal Cover Sheet.
+See Cover Sheet Attachment A

+- 2. Project Team

+Provide an organizational chart that clearly delineates responsibility, authority, and chain of command within the organization.
+Provide resume(s) of the key project individual(s).

+Management Approach Describe how your organization manages projects including planning, implementation, monitoring and control, completion of deliverables and project closeout.

+4. Respondent's Capabilities

+Please furnish such information and references that will help the District assess your organization's reputation within the management consulting industry.
+Specifically, furnish the following required information:

+- a) Organization.
+Provide description of legal organization stating whether it is an individual proprietorship, partnership, corporation, or subsidiary of any other corporation. - b) History Of Service.
 List previous experience in facility needs assessment and other relevant consulting services within the past five (5) years.
 Experience in working with emergency communications centers preferred.
 For each organization listed, provide the name, address and phone number of a key contact. - c) Industry Leadership.
-Supply evidence of leadership within the industry, including offices held in national trade organizations, awards received, publications written by your organization's personnel, contributions to published research, and other - 5.
-Project Approach and Understanding Using the Deliverables and Schedule in Section I.B.3 as a basic outline to start from, describe your approach in managing this project.
-This approach should be sufficiently broad in scope so as to accomplish the key deliverables in order to provide a complete facility needs assessment. - 6.
-Proposed Cost Provide a proposed budget that details: team hourly rates, estimated hours and total personnel fees; travel expenses; and estimated equipment and supply costs.
+Supply evidence of leadership within the industry, including offices held in national trade organizations, awards received, publications written by your organization's personnel, contributions to published research, and other. - 5.
+Project Approach and Understanding

+Using the Deliverables and Schedule in Section I.B.3 as a basic outline to start from, describe your approach in managing this project.
+This approach should be sufficiently broad in scope so as to accomplish the key deliverables in order to provide a complete facility needs assessment.